 Developing student success, providing students with the opportunity to fulfil their potential so that they can adapt at an individual and societal level, is essential.
 Not only will this enable them to be the new leaders, advocates, educators and citizens of tomorrow, but it will help them engage within and across communities, become ethically conscious, sustainably aware and competent to view the world through a lens of equality and inclusion".

 Stuart Norton, Senior Adviser (Learning and Teaching), Advance HE

-The primary aim of this six-month theme is to support members in adopting practical, evidence-based approaches that enhance student success.
+The primary aim of this theme is to support members in adopting practical, evidence-based approaches that enhance student success.
 This will primarily be aligned to access, retention, attainment and progression, and employability but will incorporate, as appropriate, connected activity across the Advance HE student success thematic areas.

 Three lateral themes of Sustainability in HE, Hybrid operating models - leadership and engagement, and Structural inequality, intersectionality and identities will also run across the entire 2021-22 Connect Benefit Series ensuring the project outputs speak to the pervasive issues our members are facing.